 BHPH Car Lot Inventories

 The cars offered at these car lots, or for BHPH purchases at more traditional lots, are often older with a lot of mileage already chalked up.
 Typically, you find cars that have been driven 70,000 to 100,000 miles or more, and 7 – 10 years and older.
 A look at buy here pay here inventories in various lots found models from makers like Toyota, Mitsubishi, Chevrolet, Chrysler, Dodge, Nissan, Ford, Mazda, BMW, Mercedez Benz and so on.
-There are trucks, sedans and SUVs.
+There are trucks, sedans and sport utility vehicles.

 Cost Of Car Ownership